 Understanding Trade Desk's Unusual Options Activity

-Trade Desk (NASDAQ:TTD) shares experienced unusual options activity on Monday.
-The stock price moved up to $70.91 following the option alert.
+On Thursday, shares of Trade Desk (NASDAQ:TTD) saw unusual options activity.
+After the option alert, the stock price moved down to $73.42.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.